Union Terminal Company

 The State of Texas chartered the Union Terminal Company on March 16, 1912.
 The mission of the company was to build a central terminal in Dallas for the seven railroads then serving the city.
 The terminal company ownership expanded to eight railroads, each having a 12.5% share: the Texas & Pacific; the Frisco; the Rock Island; the Cotton Belt; the Southern Pacific; the Santa Fe; the Katy; and the Trinity & Brazos Valley.

 The company opened the Dallas Union Terminal in October 1916 and was also operating 5 miles of track within Dallas.
 At the peak of its usage, as many as eighty trains stopped each day at the station.
 The last passenger train departed the terminal on May 31, 1969, and the Union Terminal Company ceased doing business on March 13, 1974.
-Dallas Union Terminal is now called Union Station and is a DART light rail, commuter rail, and Amtrak inter-city rail station.
+Dallas Union Terminal is now called Union Station and is a DART rail, commuter rail, and Amtrak inter-city rail station.